 Open programs

-Showing 3 of 3The King Island Subdivision Scheme grant program supports the delivery of new land to market on King Island by helping to cover the costs of development.
-Rebates are available to developers to help cover the cost of labour, materials, freight, road infrastructure and utility connections.
+Showing 3 of 3A Tasmanian Government initiative supporting the delivery of new land to market on King Island by helping developers cover the costs of subdivision development.
+Rebates of up to $25,000 per lot are available to help cover labour, materials, freight, road infrastructure and utility connections, with a maximum of 12 lots per developer.

 This program assists property owners developing residential land on King Island in Tasmania by providing rebates to help cover development costs.
-Rebates of up to $25,000 per lot are available to cover labour, materials, freight, road infrastructure and utility connections.
+Rebates of up to $25,000 per lot are available to help cover labour, materials, freight, road infrastructure and utility connections.
 Approved applicants can receive funding for a maximum of 12 lots per developer.

 Grant information is sourced from official government websites and updated regularly.
 Program details, eligibility and closing dates change — always verify with the official source before applying.
 Last data update: February 2026.